hanwenzhang123/fullstack-note/README.md

  }
 ```

+[[↑] Back to top](#table-of-contents)

+### Lifecycle

+#### class component vs functional component
+- we use class component when the component has its own local state and lifecycle before React 16.8
+- now we can use react hooks to perform local state and lifecycle in functional component

+#### Lifecycle (3 phases) - mounting, updating, unmounting
+- mounting (constructor) - initialize stuffs in the state in the constructor that we have over the initial render, then we call componentDidmount
+- componentDidmount -> initial render, only after the initial render then componentDidMount, API fetching asych like .then() .setState({data}) etc
+- componentDidUpdate -> when we update, we need to change some state to trigger the re-render, config update, changing flag for next render
+- componentWillUnmount -> proper clean-up to prevent memory leak (remove eventListener, remove setTimeout)

 #### React.PureComponent vs memo -> performance improvement
 - with PureComponent or memo, it already contains the logics of shouldComponentUpdate  - compare the props
 - to compare current props and previous props to make sure it cuts off unnecessary renders